 On the whole, though, athletes view whey as a superior protein in terms of both flavor and the benefits it delivers.

 With their superior nutritional quality, whey proteins are well known for the benefits they offer in sports nutrition.
-They are rich in essential amino acids and branched-chain amino acids
+They are rich in essential amino acids and branched-chain amino acids4, in particular leucine.

-This means whey stimulates muscle growth and regeneration more effectively than other protein sources do
+This means whey stimulates muscle growth and regeneration more effectively than other protein sources do5 6 7.

 Lastly, they deliver a better taste compared with some other commonly consumed proteins of plant origin.